cloudfoundry-attic/cf-riak-cs-release/README.md

 #### vSphere<a name="vsphere"></a>

 1. Create a stub file called `cf-riak-cs-vsphere-stub.yml` that contains the properties in the example below.
-For a description of these parameters, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.
+For a description of these and other manifest properties, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.

     This stub differs from the bosh-lite stub in that it requires: